Amolatar District: Overview

 The district is known for the Amolatar Monument which marks the geographic centre of Uganda.

 Population

-The 1991 national population census estimated the district population at about 68,500.
+The 1991 national census estimated the district population at about 68,500.
 The 2002 national census estimated the population of the district at approximately 96,200.
 The district population is growing at an estimated annual rate of 2.9%, between 2002 and 2012.
 It is estimated that the population of the district in 2012 was about 127,400.

 Economic activities

 Subsistence agriculture, animal husbandry and commercial fishing from area lakes constitute the economic engine of the district.
 Crops grown include:

 Livestock raised in the district includes: cattle, goats, chicken and turkeys.